mikehuisman/aiblog/posts/maml/page.md

 If our learning was succesful, then we expect our network to be able to generalize to the query set of the task $D^{te}_j$, which was not used for training.
 Of course, we do not want to restrict ourselves to a single task, for a good learning procedure is able to learn many tasks!
 We can use the loss on the query set $\mathcal{L}_{D^{te}_j}(\theta^{(s)})$ and propagate it backwards through the computational graph to update our initial parameters to facilitate faster learning.
 An example of such a computational graph is shown in the figure below.
+In this figure, we make $s=3$ updates on a single task.
+The gray-ish arrows downward indicate task-specific updates using the gradients of the current parameters.
+The red arrows upward indicate how the gradients with respect to the query set loss bubble up, allowing us to update the initial parameters $\theta$.

 <p style="text-align:center;">
 <figure>